-Michael is a Ph.D. student at the University of California, Davis, studying Education with an emphasis in School Organization and Education Policy.
+Michael is a lecturer in Education at University of California, Davis, where he earned his Ph.D. in Education with an emphasis in School Organization and Education Policy.
 He holds a Master of Arts in Education from Chapman University and a Master of Public Administration from the University of San Francisco.
 With over nine years of experience in urban K-12 education and eight years of experience as an administrator and instructor in postsecondary education, he has taught in a range of educational settings and at multiple levels in both traditional and online formats.

 His research interests focus on assessment and accountability in postsecondary education, military and veteran students, online and technology enabled instruction, and program evaluation in educational and non-government organizations.
 Most recently he collaborated with Cassandra M.D.
 Hart and Elizabeth Friedmann on the effect of online course-taking at California’s Community Colleges on student outcomes, presented by Dr. Hart at the American Education Research Association (AERA) Annual Conference as well as at the National Bureau of Economic Research (NBER) in April, 2015.